hemanth850/CompanyDatabase/README.md

 5. Wildcards
 6. Unions
 7. Joins
-8. Nested Queries (coming soon)
+8. Nested Queries
-9. ON DELETE (coming soon)
+9. ON DELETE
-10. Triggers and Delimiters (coming soon)
+10. Triggers and Delimiters